merkleID/covid-domains/README.md

 # covid-domains

-DNS blacklist-domain to use with BIND, Unbound, dnsmasq.
+DNS domains-blacklist to use with BIND, Unbound, dnsmasq.

 It's up to the dns-admin to properly install those lists and configure his own dns resolver.

 File 0.0.0.0-domains is for general purpose, usually Unbound

+File full-domains-list.txt can be used with Pi-Hole.

 Credits: